« Back to Assessment Instruments

 Brief summary description of assessment instrument

-The Local Wellness Policy Survey includes questions about involvement in development of the Local Wellness Policy, the policy development process, satisfaction with the policy, concerns about policy implementation, and strategies to facilitate policy implementation.Citing Literature - Development/Original:
+The Local Wellness Policy Survey includes questions about involvement in development of the Local Wellness Policy, the policy development process, satisfaction with the policy, concerns about policy implementation, and strategies to facilitate policy implementation.Website:

 Reference for publication describing the development of the assessment instrument